 You can run the numbers all you want, but there’s just no way to control if you’re going to live past the breakeven age.

 Spousal benefits are another complex part of the trade-off analysis.
 For married couples, it can be advantageous for the spouse with the lower benefit to file early.
 But claiming benefits early can also reduce spousal benefits.
 This may be especially important if one spouse isn’t eligible for benefits on their own work record.

 If there’s a big age gap between spouses, this could be a moot point if the surviving spouse won’t reach age 60 and become eligible for widower benefits.
 Of course, this would significantly change the analysis, as RMDs would be calculated differently among other considerations.

 There are so many different variables here that are family-specific, it really requires an individualized analysis.

-If a primary goal is to leave as much as possible to your family after you pass away, it may not make sense to use retirement savings before it’s necessary.
+Is your main goal leaving as much as possible to your family after you pass away?
+If so, it may not make sense to use retirement savings before it’s necessary.
 In this situation, you may want to consider taking Social Security before 70 to preserve retirement assets.